ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 are satisfied, both methodologies would yield identical outcomes.

-Since bootstrapping relies on resampling the existing test data, its downside is that it doesnâ€™t bring in any new information that could be available in a broader population or unseen data.
+Since bootstrapping relies on resampling the existing test data, its downside is that it doesn't bring in any new information that could be available in a broader population or unseen data.
 Therefore, it may not always be able to generalize the performance of the model to new, unseen data.

-Note that we are using the bootstrap sampling approach in this chapter instead of obtaining the train-test splits via *k*-fold cross-validation, because of the bootstrapâ€™s theoretical grounding via the central limit theorem discussed earlier.
+Note that we are using the bootstrap sampling approach in this chapter instead of obtaining the train-test splits via *k*-fold cross-validation, because of the bootstrap's theoretical grounding via the central limit theorem discussed earlier.
 There are also more advanced out-of-bag bootstrap methods, such as the .632 and .632+ estimates, which are reweighting the accuracy estimates.